michav1510/CarRental/README.md

 The date and time of the delivery of the car to the customer.
 * ```public long KmAtDelivery { get; set; }```

-The meter position of the car at the delivery time of the car to the customer.
+The meter position of the car, at the delivery time, to the customer.
 * ```public DateTime DateOfReturn { get; set; }```

-The date and time of the return of the car to the car rental shop.
+The date and time of the return of the car by the customer.
 * ```public long KmAtReturn { get; set; }```

-The meter position of the car at the return time of the car to the car rental shop.
+The meter position of the car at the return time of the car by the customer.
 * ```public double Price { get; set; }```

 The price paid by the customer το the car rental shop when returns the car.